CivicActions/civicactions.com/src/content/ditap.md

 </blockquote>

 ### Upcoming courses
 The next available dates for DITAP training will be announced soon.
-[Contact us](https://civicactions.com/) to be informed about upcoming classes and tuition pricing.
+[Apply now](https://forms.gle/xsMmrwcBxtbCfLRa8) to be informed about upcoming classes and tuition pricing.

 ### FAQ
 **How is classroom training delivered during COVID-19?**